 Warner Archive Instant is a true reservoir of television history, with the likes of DAKTARI, 77 SUNSET STRIP and SURFSIDE 6 among the 1960's hits available.
 The service also offers a wealth of prime time's unsung--shows like MAYA, LUCAN and THE MAN FROM ATLANTIS, all rarely seen since network cancellation.

 In adapting the 1953 John Wayne vehicle for series TV, producer Andrew J. Fenady (THE REBEL) fleshed out Hondo Lane's backstory.
 Like his big screen counterpart, he's half Apache and a widower who once lived with the tribe and his bride, Destarte.
 However, TV's Hondo saw his wife killed in a Cavalry raid, and afterward the embittered Lane sought revenge against those he held responsible--the U.S. Army.
-Hondo joined the Confederates and wreaked havoc on Union forces in Texas and Arkansas. ("He spent more time behind our lines than he did his own", a General observes.)
-With the Civil War over, Hondo travels the southwest, still mourning his loss.
-Lane is usually drunk and disorderly.
-Often arrested too, despite being a man of few words.
-Lane's lone companion is his equally scruffy and independent dog Sam.
+Hondo joined the Confederates and wreaked havoc on Union forces--as General Sheridan observed in the pilot, Lane "spent more time behind our lines than he did his own".
+After the war's end Hondo wanders the southwest, still mourning his personal loss and often drunk, disorderly and arrested.
+Lane's lone traveling companion is his equally scruffy and independent dog Sam.

 In other changes, Fenady renamed the Lowes (now the Dows) and moved Angie and her son from a ranch to Fort Lowell's general store.
 Hondo rescues them from renegades in the pilot episode, but Mrs. Dow's abusive husband Ed is shockingly ungrateful.
 However, Mr. Dow's surliness is short-lived, and (SPOILER ALERT!) so is he--the storekeeper's greed costs him his life by episode's end.
 A mutual attraction between widower Lane and widow Dow is soon obvious, but slow to develop since both are still in stages of the grieving process (obviously, "anger" took awhile for Hondo).

 The task of following legendary John Wayne in the title role went to sturdy Ralph Taeger.
 Never the most expressive performer, Taeger's understated approach made him very well cast as the brooding, unpoised Hondo Lane.
 Taeger's stoicism was countered amusingly by Noah Beery's animated take on Buffalo Baker.
-Baker had been played by burly Ward Bond in the film; for the HONDO series, Fenady sought to make Buffalo more of a traditional sidekick.
+Baker had been played by burly Ward Bond in the film; for the HONDO series, Fenady made Buffalo a more traditional sidekick.
 The physical contrast between 6'3" Taeger and 5'11" Beery assisted this goal as effectively as their respective acting styles.

-The series setup isn't without problems--Hondo's CSA background could be off-putting if a viewer missed the pilot's explanation for it, for example.
-However, it did enhance the show's theme of redemption, and the premise of gruff loner Lane seeking closure with his past while trying to prevent present (and future) bloodshed lent itself to many interesting scenarios.
+Healing, redemption and revenge were recurring themes of the scripts, and the premise of gruff loner Lane seeking closure with his past while trying to prevent present (and future) bloodshed lent itself to many interesting scenarios.
 In addition to dealing with Apache renegades and would-be bounty hunters in the opener, Hondo and Sam would meet bandits, land grabbers, crooked politicians, vigilantes and con men.
 Would Taeger's third try (after KLONDIKE and ACAPULCO) at headlining in prime time be the charm for the actor?

 |Hey, Gary Clarke DOES look a little like Stuntman Mike!|

 Could HONDO have succeeded in a better time slot?
 In an era that saw the less interesting IRON HORSE (also on ABC) and LANCER make it to sophomore seasons, it seems very possible.
 Slow builds weren't that uncommon--MANNIX was a mere 65th out of 91 shows in that same report.
-Despite the subpar Nielsens, the show seemed to be well received by the few who were watching in the fall of 1967.
+Despite the subpar early Nielsens, HONDO seemed to be well received by the few who were watching in the fall of 1967.

-Broadcasting's November 6, 1967 issue reported HONDO was among the top five new programs in TVQ ranking, and viewers also voiced strong support to Clarke Williamson's syndicated column Top View.
-In his February 8, 1968 article, Williamson remarked that "the axed HONDO scored the highest (approval) rating of all Westerns (82.5), even topping venerable favorites GUNSMOKE (79.6) and BONANZA (78.5)"!
-The columnist also printed a number of letters received from viewers across the country praising the show as one of TV's best and panning ABC's cancellation.
+Broadcasting's November 6, 1967 issue reported HONDO was among the top five new programs in TVQ ranking.
+Viewers also voiced strong support to syndicated columnist Clarke Williamson.
+In the February 8, 1968 edition of Top View Williamson remarked that "the axed HONDO scored the highest (approval) rating of all Westerns (82.5), even topping venerable favorites GUNSMOKE (79.6) and BONANZA (78.5)"!
+The column featured a number of letters received from viewers across the country praising the show as one of TV's best and panning ABC's cancellation.